-Watch A Naked Lin-Manuel Miranda Sing In A Los Angeles Crosswalk
+Watch A Nearly Nude Lin-Manuel Miranda Sing On A Los Angeles Crosswalk

 Most people have to pay hundreds of dollars to see Broadway darling Lin-Manuel Miranda break out into joyful song and dance.
 But a lucky ― and very confused ― group of Los Angeles commuters got treated to a whole lot more for free.

-The “Hamilton” creator and star joined James Corden for an NSFW rendition of his recurring “the Late Late Show” segment, “Crosswalk the Musical,” in which Corden and guests perform musical numbers in busy streets during red lights.
+The “Hamilton” creator and star joined James Corden for a nearly NSFW rendition of his recurring “the Late Late Show” segment, “Crosswalk the Musical,” in which Corden and guests perform musical numbers in busy streets during red lights.

 First, Miranda, Corden and a gang of hippies perform a psychedelic rendition of “Aquarius” from the 1960s musical “Hair.”
 The performance was groovy, but not quite authentic to the Broadway original.

-Note: CORRECTION: A previous version of this story stated James Corden and Lin-Manuel Miranda were naked during their performance, when they’d actually just used a bit of TV magic to look like they were.